gsoft-inc/sg-orbit/packages/react-components/README.md

 ## Add a new component

-Adding a new component package involve a few extra steps.
-Before you go forward with this section, make sure you read and followed the [Add a new packages to the monorepo](../../CONTRIBUTING.md#add-a-new-package-to-the-monorepo) section.
+Adding a new component package involve a few extra steps:

 - [Guidelines](#component-guidelines)
 - [Write storybook stories](#write-storybook-stories)